MultiPaper/MultiPaper/MULTIPAPER_YAML.md

 # multipaper.yml

-`bungeeCordName`
+`bungeecordName`
 The name of this server on your bungeecord or velocity proxy.
 If you aren't using a proxy, just set this to some arbitrary unique name for each server.
-This can also be set using `java -DbungeeCordName=server1 -jar multipaper.jar`.
+This can also be set using `java -DbungeecordName=server1 -jar multipaper.jar`.

 `multipaperMasterAddress`
 The address for the Master server in the form `127.0.0.1:35353`.
 Note that all